shinokada/svelte-next/README.md

 # Use -t flag to NOT to run pnpm test:integration:
 svelte-next update -t .

+# Use -f <number> for starting index of subdirectory:
+svelte-next update -f 3

 # Combine the flags
 svelte-next update -pg .
 svelte-next update -pst .